flowable/helm/charts/flowable/README.md

 ## Chart Configuration

-The following tables lists the configurable parameters of the Unifi chart and their default values.
+The following tables lists the configurable parameters of the Flowable chart and their default values.

 | Parameter                                     | Description                                                                                                           | Default                       |
 | --------------------------------------------- | --------------------------------------------------------------------------------------------------------------------- | ----------------------------- |